 Do you live in an area that is vulnerable to hurricanes?
-If so, be sure to take into consideration the potential hurricane storm damage to your house when it comes to choosing a garage door.
+If you do, when it comes to choosing a garage door, be sure to take into consideration the potential hurricane storm damage to your house.

 According to FEMA, the loss of a garage door during a hurricane can lead to an uncontrolled buildup of internal pressure resulting in the blowout of a house’s roof and supporting walls.